In Business, Marketing Sportivo

 Companies have many ways and many tools to communicate with their customers and consumers.
 These depend on the strategy of the company or brand, the target audience, the budget available, the territories and so on.

-From classic advertising – i.e. all the messages disseminated through the major media such as TV, press, radio, posters, internet, social media – to all those activities that are part of BTL – below the line marketing – such as events, sponsorships, licensing programmes, special collaborations, promotions, e-mail marketing, etc. – the company’s strategy depends on the target audience.
+From classic traditional marketing – i.e. all the messages disseminated through the major media such as TV, press, radio, posters, internet, social media – to all those activities that are part of BTL – below the line marketing – such as events, sponsorships, licensing programmes, special collaborations, promotions, e-mail marketing, etc. – the company’s strategy depends on the target audience.

 Every day, consumers receive a huge number of messages that are communicated through various media.
+And, as experiential marketing agencies well know, creating memorable experiences through these messages is of paramount importance.

 If you think for a moment about your daily life, from the moment you wake up to the moment you go to sleep, you are certainly aware that you are constantly being prompted by companies that want to communicate something to you: from the various messages on social media that you check first thing in the morning, to the advertisements on TV when you watch the news, to the box of cereal you read while you are still asleep at breakfast, to the advertisements on the radio while you are driving, to the billboards or videos you see on the street when you are walking, to the advertisements while you are playing games on your tablet… And I could go on with a very long list.

 Thousands of messages bombard us every day, and which of them do you remember?
+This is where experiential campaigns orchestrated by a top-notch experiential marketing agency or an event marketing agency come into play.

 Engaging the consumer effectively is increasingly important

 In the myriad of daily messages, being remembered is a very difficult task, I would say titanic.
+This is where strategies like content marketing, influencer marketing, and creating brand activations become crucial.

 Generally speaking, we remember something either because we have a need for it at a specific time or because it has moved us and therefore left us with a particularly strong memory.
+And this is where brand experiences and creating immersive experiences come into play.
+They provide an unforgettable experience that allows consumers to form an emotional connection with the brand.

 I’ll give you two examples: I’d like to buy an air-frier and so I go looking for all the information about that specific object.
-I go on Google, then I start comparing the various brands, I look for prices, I read reviews… In the meantime, if I come across an advertisement for an air-frier, I will certainly pay attention to it and watch it with attention and interest; in that specific moment I am sensitive to a series of messages because I have a specific need.
+I go on Google, then I start comparing the various brands, I look for prices, I read reviews… In the meantime, if I come across an advertisement for an air-frier, I will certainly pay attention to it and watch it with interest; in that specific moment I am sensitive to a series of messages because I have a specific need.
 When that need ends, so does my interest in that topic.

-Or: I am invited to an aperitif organised by an air-frier brand, where a chef prepares delicious canapés using the latest model just launched on the market and on the same evening there is a guest speaker, a famous sportsman or a famous nutritionist who talks about the benefits of a balanced diet and how to prepare healthy food even with that type of kitchen accessory.
+Or: I am invited to an aperitif organised by an air-frier brand, where a chef prepares delicious canapés using the latest model just launched on the market and on the same evening there is a guest speaker, a famous sportsman or a famous nutritionist who talks about the benefits of a balanced diet and how to prepare healthy food using that type of kitchen accessory.
 The evening is fun and pleasant, the topic and whoever is presenting it involve me, I can taste good products that maybe I can make again at the first dinner with friends.
 Certainly, that evening will stimulate my desire to buy that product immediately or I will remember it the moment the opportunity arises to want to buy it.

-This is why experiential marketing companies come into play: their aim is to try to bring the consumer/customer into contact as directly as possible with the brand through the creation of live, different, unique experiences.
+This is why experiential marketing agencies come into play: their aim is to try to bring the consumer/customer into contact as directly as possible with the brand through the creation of live, different, unique experiences.
 These experiences create a deep emotional bond between the brand and the consumer, involving both emotions and cognitive skills – that is, all the processes of feeling, holding, experiencing, using information.

 This bond will ensure that the customer/consumer will remember the brand in a positive way, for example, at the time of purchase and will prefer it to another identical product with which they have no connection.